SegevBar/FourInARow/README.md

 - Threading- connecting to clients and creating a new game
 - While loop- getting moves from players and updating the game for all clients.
 Resets game when finished.

-Client- runs for each player locali, responsible for:
+Client- runs for each player locally, responsible for:
 - Uses Network class to recieve game board from server and to send players moves to server
 - redrawWindow - using pygame to draw the game window and board
 - main - defining the while loop of the game